 Below: left, Enchanted Garden on the Disney Dream. right, Carioca’s on the Disney Magic

-Pirate Night: Be sure not to miss the Pirate Night activities.
+Pirate Night: Pirate Night takes place on most Caribbean Disney Cruises.
+If you are on a themed cruise, such as a Star Wars cruise or a Marvel cruise, you will not have a Pirate Nights.
+Be sure not to miss the Pirate Night activities.
 Disney will have a pirate deck party that includes a stage show & even fireworks.
 During dinner you will have a special Pirate Night Menu to order from.
 Keep your eyes peeled for a meet & greet with Jack Sparrow & be sure to have your autograph book ready.
 You may also see other pirate characters wandering the ship that day such as, Jake from Jake and the Neverland Pirates, Captain Hook & even Peter Pan.
 Many people dress up on pirate night, but that’s optional.
-You can dress up to look like a real pirate or just don a pirate t-shirt and the bandana that Disney will usually provide that night.
+You can dress up to look like a real pirate or just don a pirate t-shirt and the bandanna that Disney will usually provide that night.

 Makeovers for children: Princess or Pirate?
 All of the Disney ships have special makeover sessions for you children. (each session is an added cost & the prices vary based on the package you choose.)
 The makeovers typically occur in the Bippity Boppity Boutique, which changes into the Pirate League on Pirate Night.
 If your kiddo is a huge pirate fan, check to see if if your cruise is offering pirate makeovers in the “Pirate’s League” on your ship.
 All of these makeovers will usually need to be booked before you board; in fact, these reservations can fill up long before your cruise.
 Be sure to make your reservations for these as soon as your reservation window opens up.
 Don’t worry if you choose not to reserve a spot at the Pirate’s League, you can always do your own pirate make up.